vbr-calc/VBRc_2024_workshop/day_2/t1_bayes_intro/readme.md

-# Tutorial 03: interpretting obs
+# Tutorial 03: interpreting observations with a 0d bayesian inference